Promise of a cap on rip-off energy bills

-The government have announced plans to introduce a price cap on the domestic energy market.
+The government have announced plans to introduce an energy price cap on the domestic energy market.

-In a recent comment in The Sun, the Prime Minister, Theresa May, stated: “Like millions of working families, I am fed up with rip-off energy prices”.
+In a recent comment, the Prime Minister, Theresa May, stated: “Like millions of working families, I am fed up with rip-off energy prices”.
 She’s of the opinion that energy companies are raking in increased profits and this is have a direct effect on millions of families in the UK to tune of around £1.4 billion.

 After hinting at some form of intervention in the market last year, the announcement forms a key pledge in the forthcoming Conservative party election manifesto.
 The proposed cap would give energy regulator Ofgem new powers to set a maximum price for standard variable tariffs, which energy companies would not be permitted to exceed in charging their customers.
 The regulator would review the market every 6 months, as supplier costs change and adjust the maximum price accordingly.

 Will the energy price cap make any difference?